json4s/muster/src/jekyll/docs/play_json_codec.md

 ---
 layout: default
 ---
-# Json4s Codec
+# Play Json Codec

-Muster has an integration with json4s for parsing json.
-You can get muster-codec-json4s from maven central.
+Muster has an integration with play-json for parsing json.
+You can get muster-codec-play-json from maven central.
 Check the [releases page](https://github.com/json4s/muster/releases) for the latest version.

 ```scala
 libraryDependencies += "org.json4s" %% "muster-codec-json" % "latest" // Comes as a transitive dependency